appseconnect/docs/_posts/ProcessFlow Management/2020-06-09-working-with-variable.md

 Creating Variables in Processflow is easier and can be done directly by dragging the app node in the [designer section]().

-1) The node configuration window appears and it has two main sections
+1. The node configuration window appears.
+You can view two tabs in the node configuration window.
 * General
 * Properties
-2) Enter the required details in the General Section (link will be given) of the node configuration window.
+2. Enter the required details in the General Section (link will be given) of the node configuration window.
-3) Now Click on Properties Section and the following screen appears.
-Enter the required details
+3. Now Click on Properties Section and the following screen appears.
+[Image]
+4. You need to provide the following details in the **Properties Tab**.

-Variable Name (Mandatory field): The user has to provide the name of the Variable.
+- Variable Name (Mandatory Field): This is field where you need to provide the name of the variable.
-Data Type (Mandatory field): Users will be able to select the Data type from the dropdown list.
+- Data Type (Mandatory Field) : Here, you need to select the type of variable that you require.
+You can select the data type from the drop down.
+You will be getting the following options in the drop down: `String`,`Bool`,`DateTime`,`Number`,`ComplexObject`,'ComplexObject',`Double`.

-## Editing Variable

-## Deleting Variable
+- Expression (Non-Mandatory Field): You can provide a either an Xpath or a function expression for it to store against the variable.
+- Default Value (Non-Mandatory Field): You can also store a default value against the variable such that if expression provided results invalid, the default value can be initiated during the execution process of the variable.
+- Scope (Need to be sure): The variable can be executed depending upon the scope defined.
+The Scope of the variable can be defined within the following type.
+    - Process Flow: This is the Global variable that can be used in any Process Flows with the organisation.
+    - Node: This is the Local Variable and can be used only in the node where it is defined within that Process Flow.

+[Image]

+5. You will also be able to view the following toggle button in the `Create Variable` page.
+- Is Persistant:
+- Mutable:
+- Is Env Specific:
+- Is Encrypted:

+6. Once all the necessary details are provided.
+Click on the SAVE button.

+[Image]

+7. On clicking the `View List` button, you can view all the created variable for the node in a list view.

 ## Listing of Variables